Nolan Arenado Preview, Player Props: Cardinals vs. Padres

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in total hits (135) this season while batting .281 with 52 extra-base hits.
+- Arenado has 135 hits, which leads St. Louis hitters this season, while batting .278 with 52 extra-base hits.

-- Among the qualifying batters in baseball, his batting average ranks 20th, his on-base percentage ranks 74th, and he is 21st in the league in slugging.

-- Arenado has reached base via a hit in 87 games this year (of 124 played), and had multiple hits in 37 of those games.
+- He ranks 26th in batting average, 81st in on base percentage, and 22nd in slugging among qualified hitters in baseball.

-- Arenado has had at least one RBI in 40.3% of his games this year (50 of 124), with two or more RBI 23 times (18.5%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 40.0% of his games this year, Arenado has picked up at least one RBI.
+In 23 of those games (18.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 10 contests.

-- He has scored in 51 games this season (41.1%), including multiple runs in eight games.
+- He has scored in 51 of 125 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.